simonoxen/plastimatch/doc/sphinx/plastimatch.rst

 plastimatch xf-convert
 ----------------------
 The *xf-convert* command converts between transform types.
-A tranform can be either a B-spline transform, or a vector field.
+A transform can be either a B-spline transform, or a vector field.
 There are two different kinds of B-spline transform formats: the plastimatch native format, and the ITK format.
 In addition to converting the transform type, the *xf-convert* command